z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 zcc +zx -vn -startup=31 -clib=sdcc_iy bifrost_01.c ctile.asm -o bifrost_01
 ```

-We use crt31 since we're not using the standard IO.
+We use crt31 since we're not using Z88DK's standard IO.
 Also note there's no
 specific mention of the BiFrost library on the compile line.
 For Spectrum
 programs Z88DK's standard library makes BiFrost available automatically.

-Once this has run you'll notice it's created two binary files in the local
+Once this has run you'll notice it's created _two_ binary files in the local
 directory:

 ```